#1 Spider Control Service

 Feed on small bugs that get caught in their webs or hunt them in the nighttime.

-When we think of tarantulas, we think of how big and hairy they are and that’s what makes them scary.
-Tarantulas do bite, however their venom is weaker than the average bee.
-There are many species of tarantulas commonly found in the dry, desert parts of the world; including Arizona.
+When we think of tarantulas, we think of how big and hairy they are and that is what makes them scary.
+Tarantulas do bite; however, their venom is weaker than the average bee.
+There are many species of tarantulas commonly found in the dry, desert parts of the world, including Arizona.

 - Common Characteristics: Their bodies can range up to 4 ¾ inches long with their leg span as long as 11 inches.